ECONICS INSTITUTE

 Schöneberg Wild Forest

 The Schöneberg Wild Forest is a forest area covering around 400 hectares in northeastern Brandenburg (Uckermark district).
 Forests planted decades ago have been dying for several years as a result of extremely hot and dry summers.
 But the forest is already growing again.
-With the support of the Umweltstiftung Michael Otto, we are investigating spontaneous regeneration in order to gain insights for sustainable forest management in times of climate crisi
+With the support of the Umweltstiftung Michael Otto, we are investigating spontaneous regeneration in order to gain insights for sustainable forest management in times of climate crisis.

 Monitoring of UNESCO World Natural Heritage Beech Forests